hstaub64/ECE230L-Lab04/class (1)/README.md

 ## Lab Questions

 ### Why are the groups of 1’s (or 0’s) that we select in the KMap able to go across edges?
+  * The groups are able to go across the edge of the KMap because the matrix is able to be wrapped around a torus so the left and right edges touch and the top and bottom edges touch as well.
+It also maintains the rule of only one binary value changing per jump, by column or by row.

 ### Why are the names Sum of Products and Products of Sums?
+  * The names are Sum of Products and Product of Sums because to find the equations, you use OR (+) on the equations that return an output of true (product) for POS and use AND (*) on the sums (the values to return false) for SOP.

 ### Open the test.v file – how are we able to check that the signals match using XOR?